Aalberts surface technologies > processes > Gas Nitriding

 locations & contact

 Gas nitriding is a low temperature furnace treatment with an atmosphere of Ammonia.
 The nitriding process is an established and successful means of generating a hard case on a component.
-The aim of the process is to create a certain level of protection against corrosion and to protect the material from wear.
+The aim of the process is to protect the material from wear.
 In addition, the strength of the material can be improved in this way.

 Nitriding is another form of surface hardening of steels.
 It is a thermochemical process in a nitrogen-releasing environment.
 In this atmosphere the material is heated to a temperature between 475 and 550°C. The material is then held at this temperature for a certain time.
 This time can vary from a few minutes up to 120 hours.
 Eventually, the material is cooled down.